feschukov/vlc-yaru-dark/README.md

 # VLC Yaru Dark

-A VLC media player Skin for Ubuntu 20.04 with [Yaru theme](https://github.com/ubuntu/yaru).
+A VLC media player Skin with [Yaru theme](https://github.com/ubuntu/yaru).
 The skin is based on [GNOME-style client-side decorations (CSD) initiative](https://wiki.gnome.org/Initiatives/CSD).

 There are 3 differents variant of the skin: